rayje/ECvR/README.md

 	--debug		Outputs debug content
 	-l			Displays the remote config value without setting it

+##### Config All

+The same as Config, except applies selected configuration to all nodes

+Example:

+	$ ./tahoe --configAll -s 1G

 ##### List

 Lists the files on a tahoe node